Unmentionable (1991) is a collection of 9 hi-lo short stories by iconic Australian author Paul Jennings.

 This plan isn’t working at first because nobody gives Nicole much money.

 There is a level 1 metadiegetic level to this story which describes the fire which killed Mrs Hardbristle.
-This has its own battle — in fact, it’s mostly battle sequence.
+This has its own big struggle — in fact, it’s mostly big struggle sequence.

-The battle sequence of the level 0 busking story starts with a slapstick, carnivalesque scene in which tourists rip their clothes off because the girl is playing a strip tease tune.
+The big struggle sequence of the level 0 busking story starts with a slapstick, carnivalesque scene in which tourists rip their clothes off because the girl is playing a strip tease tune.

 Paul Jennings makes use of a ticking clock (it feels a little forced) because the mouth organ wants to return to its owner.
 She needs to earn $1000 for a tree but she hasn’t got enough yet.

-Nicole has a personal battle with the mouth organ itself when it lodges itself inside her mouth, like a sideways banana.
+Nicole has a personal big struggle with the mouth organ itself when it lodges itself inside her mouth, like a sideways banana.
 This puts her classmates in a trance:

 The class close around me with outstretched fingers.
 Their nails are like claws.